 Loans to Private Sector in Singapore averaged 236224.93 SGD Million from 1980 until 2021, reaching an all time high of 703900 SGD Million in June of 2021 and a record low of 16439.80 SGD Million in January of 1980.
 This page provides the latest reported value for - Singapore Loans to Private Sector - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Singapore Loans to Private Sector - data, historical chart, forecasts and calendar of releases - was last updated on July of 2022.

-Loans to Private Sector in Singapore is expected to be 669000.00 SGD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Loans to Private Sector in Singapore to stand at 705000.00 in 12 months time.
-In the long-term, the Singapore Loans to Private Sector is projected to trend around 715000.00 SGD Million in 2020, according to our econometric models.
+Loans to Private Sector in Singapore is expected to be 721521.00 SGD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Singapore Loans to Private Sector is projected to trend around 855916.00 SGD Million in 2023 and 877314.00 SGD Million in 2024, according to our econometric models.